ldtteam/MinecoloniesWiki/source/systems/request.md

 ## Priority

 Finally, you can adjust the ordering of the request system by changing the *priority* in each building.
 Higher numbers mean higher priority, so buildings with a priority of 10/10 are taken care of before buildings with a priority of 1/10.
 This can help ensure the colonists doing urgent jobs are not delayed by those with less urgent jobs.
 The postbox and stash both have a priority of 11/10.

-## Request Reordering

-The writer of this page currently doesn't know much about this, so it'll be updated in the future!